sdss/sdss_brain/docs/sphinx/intro.rst

 ^^^^^^^^^^^^^^^^^^^^

-To simplify the boilerplate code needed to determine the propert data input and parse an object identifier within the `_parse_input` method, there is a convenience function, `parse_data_input` which will attempt to determine the type of input and parse it using :doc:`regex <python:library/re>`.
-It minimally returns a dictionary with keys `filename` and `objectid`.
+To simplify the boilerplate code needed to determine the propert data input and parse an object identifier within the ``_parse_input`` method, there is a convenience function, `~sdss_brain.helpers.parsing.parse_data_input` which will attempt to determine the type of input and parse it using :doc:`regex <python:library/re>`.
+It minimally returns a dictionary with keys ``filename`` and ``objectid``.
 If the objectid can be further parsed to extract named parameters, it will include those parameters as key-values in the dictionary.

 ::